OpenLLT/Option-Chain-OrderBook/README.md

 - [`orderbook::UnderlyingOrderBookManager`]: Top-level manager for all underlyings
 - [`orderbook::UnderlyingOrderBook`]: All expirations for a single underlying
+- [`orderbook::ExpirationOrderBookManager`]: Manages expirations for an underlying
 - [`orderbook::ExpirationOrderBook`]: All strikes for a single expiration
 - [`orderbook::OptionChainOrderBook`]: Option chain with strike management
+- [`orderbook::StrikeOrderBookManager`]: Manages strikes for an expiration
 - [`orderbook::StrikeOrderBook`]: Call/put pair at a strike price
 - [`orderbook::OptionOrderBook`]: Single option order book
 - [`orderbook::Quote`]: Two-sided market representation
+- [`orderbook::QuoteUpdate`]: Quote change tracking

 ### Example Usage